 Figure 5.3.
 Simulink Model of FPLG

-As shown in figure 5.3 the model contains different subsystems for combustion force model and controller.
+As shown in figure 5.3 the model contains seven subsystems for the combustion force model and controller.
 The total force acting upon the piston is calculated and divided by mass to compute acceleration.
 The acceleration is integrated to compute velocity which in turn is integrated to compute piston position.
 The simulations were performed using ODE 45 solver with tolerance of 10-3.
-The following section includes simulation results performed to determine fidelity of the model as well as to verify the control law.
+The following section includes simulation results performed to determine validity of the model as well as to verify the control law.
 A detailed SIMULINK model report is included in Appendix A.

 SECTION 6: SIMULATION RESULTS